IvanFan/skilltree/system-design/what-happens-when-you-visit-googlecom-in-your-browser.md

 ![](/assets/Screen Shot 2018-07-03 at 11.33.41 am.png)

+14: a CDN server has failed

+15: sync the clock between different servers

 what happened when your visit google.com in browser

 how to increase the speed to visit a webpage